-Cheltenham is enjoying its strongest economy in years with a big drop in unemployment, local businesses reporting healthy order books and both businesses and householders still enjoying low interest rates and mortgage payments.
-Martin has backed both the coalition government and Cheltenham's LibDem-led council in taking the tough decisions necessary to build sustainable prosperity and worked hard to lobby for and promote local business.
+By 2015, Cheltenham was enjoying its strongest economy in years with a big drop in unemployment, local businesses reporting healthy order books and both businesses and householders still enjoying low interest rates and mortgage payments.
+Martin backed both the coalition government and Cheltenham's LibDem-led council in taking the tough decisions necessary to build sustainable prosperity and worked hard to lobby for and promote local business.

-Watch Martin promoting Cheltenham Chamber of Commerce's new business centre here:
+Watch Martin as our MP back in more cheerful times, promoting Cheltenham Chamber of Commerce's new business centre here:

 In 2010, the new coalition government inherited a massive financial crisis from the last Labour government.
 Whoever you blame, the situation in the 2009/10 financial year was that: